Show All Answers

 If you know the name of the person who is reviewing your plan, you can contact them directly.
-If you are unsure of who is reviewing your plan, please contact the Chief Fire Inspector.
+If you are unsure of who is reviewing your plan, please contact the Assistant Fire Marshal.

 We send a fire engine on medical calls to provide additional assistance to the ambulance crew.